johnfraserss/ICS3C/Assignments/01 - Variables, Expressions and Statements/README.md

 Task(s)
 -------
-Complete the following tasks as described (there are many):
+Complete the following tasks as described (there are many).
+Each major bullet point is a new program to create:

 ####Math